LibCrowds/docs/docs/collections/featured.md

-To draw attention to particular projects you can feature them on the homepage of their collection microsite.
+Via this page, a set of chosen projects can be featured on the homepage of each collection microsite.

+If no featured projects are selected, the top three most recently created projects will be featured by default.
+This approach may cause a lack of variety in the projects that appear on the homepage but does mean that the list of selected projects doesn't have to be constantly updated.

 ??? warning "Administrator rights required"